swcarpentry/DEPRECATED-boot-camps/python/best_practice/dont_repeat_yourself.md

 ##### Git Bash

-When in the iPython interpreter, the easiest way to paste is with the right mouse button over the window, choosing "Paste".
+When in the IPython interpreter, the easiest way to paste is with the right mouse button over the window, choosing "Paste".

 ##### Putty